ais-one/cookbook/README.md

 We do not use Typescript because TS people can understand JS easily, but JS-only people need to pickup TS and its ecosystem.
 It is easier for TS people to take the JS here and implement with TS.

-> **TL;DR** ExpressJS & VueJS Web App Cookbook, Customisable CRUD Library, CI/CD, Cloud Container Deployment, Web Components, ES Modules

 Latest Version [0.5.4](https://github.com/ais-one/vue-crud-x/releases/tag/0.5.4) - Released 2021 July 15 0730 +8GMT

 - add openapi example and validation, commitizen
-- add rs232 and vercel/pkg usage example in sandbox
+- add rs232 and vercel/pkg usage
-- [NOTE!] project name is going to be replaced to a more appropriate one
+- **NOTE!** project name is going to be replaced to a more appropriate one

 # Features